What streaming services has the History channel?

 YouTube TV doesn’t currently offer the History channel live.
 But YouTube TV has been adding channels since its inception.
 So you could see some new channels come to YouTube TV in the future.

-Can I stream History channel shows online?
+Can I activate the History channel app?

 Yes.
 If you want to use the History app to watch episodes, you used to need a subscription to Comcast or Spectrum.
 That’s no longer the case.
-Now when you subscribe to Philo or fuboTV, you get to use your subscription to activate the History app and many other networks.
-Being able to sign in to these apps is known as TV Everywhere support.

 Are History channel shows on Netflix or Hulu?